BZoennchen/supercollider-book/chapters/preamble/technology-and-art.md

 >Modern technology is not applied natural science, far more is modern natural science the application of the essence of technology.
 [Nature is therefore] the fundamental piece of inventory of the technological standing reserve---and nothing else. -- Martin Heidegger

-The nature of *being-in-the-world* (*Dasein*)---Heidegger's concept of a human being---is such that we can never escape concerns about our dealings (*Sorge*), which originates from our finitude, but we frequently attempt to deny them.
+The nature of *being-in-the-world* (*Dasein*)---basically Heidegger's concept of a human being---is such that we can never escape concerns about our dealings (*Sorge*), which originates from our finitude, but we frequently attempt to deny them.
 We distract ourselves from our worries, the primary of which is death, and consequently live *in-authentically*.
 Our relationship with technological tools, techniques, and devices can aid this distraction, diverting us from our fundamental experience and enticing us into a false sense of security.
 This can be dangerous if it impedes the lived awareness of our ultimate existence